The Power of Relationships to Catalyze Growth

-The myth of the lone inventor or leader has been debunked.
-The evidence is clear.
-People who reach their goals, both personally and professionally, have strong relationships with other humans who motivate, teach and encourage them through difficult times.
+The myth of the lone genius has been debunked.
+People who reach their goals and experience real growth, both personally and professionally, have strong relationships with other individuals who motivate, teach, and encourage them through difficult times.

 The evidence is everywhere

 - 80% of CEOs polled say that mentorship fast tracked their careers

 - 71% of Fortune 500 corporations use mentoring as a means of developing employees

 - 87% of millennials say that opportunities for professional growth and development are very important career opportunities

 - 40–60% of a dentist’s current patients will refer at least one new patient a year if you build trust and give them the right encouragement and incentive

 - 82% of mentored and peer-to-peer supported dentists said they are favorably engaged overall in the nation’s largest DSO

 - 88% of people who have a mentor are more productive than those who don’t